Selimach/visualization/Consumer goods/Food/README.md

 This chart is an overview of the fast food restaurants and associated menus with an indication of their level of calories.
-The possibilities to plot each menu (a dot by menu) is an interesting fearture to grasp an ideal of the number of menus offered by each restaurant.
+The possibilities to plot each menu (a dot by menu) is an interesting feature to grasp an ideal of the number of menus offered by each restaurant.

 ![](restaurant_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->